 - Sends the "parent" job for building the DF cache to its cluster.
 Each DF cache build job that executes will group together a number of caches that need building, setting a new Redis lock under the df_cache master lock, and releasing each one as each individual DF is built.
 Once all DF caches have been built, the master df_cache lock will be released.

 - Sends item transaction build job to its cluster.
 This script executes only when all DF cache has finished building.
 Once finished building item transactions, the df_prep_cache:item_trans lock is released, and if no other locks have been set under df_prep_cache, the df_prep_cache master lock itself is released.
 This may be a cause of problems!

 - Chunks and builds prepared DF cache once all DF cache has been built and after item, transactions have been built.
 In the event the df_prep_cache master is released lock too early, this process will be sure to re-lock the master lock.
 Afterward, individual Redis locks are set for each prepared DF that needs to build and are released as each build completes.

 Depending on the time of month/year DayCron is executing, different reports will run for each client.
-These reports are executed to run that script on cluster nodes is queued by the reports utility.
-This job won’t execute until all DF cache and prepared DF cache locks are released (meant to wait for all DF cache to be built, but we currently don’t always wait for that, as building item transactions can also release the prepared DF cache lock).
+These reports are executed to run that script on cluster nodes queued by the reports utility.
+This job won't execute until all DF cache and prepared DF cache locks are released (meant to wait for all DF cache to be built, but we currently don't always wait for that, as building item transactions can also release the prepared DF cache lock).

-This is another script that will execute differently based on the time of month.
+This is another script that will execute differently based on the time of the month.
 It, however, executes without any dependencies.